 This MRI taken with contrast substance shows a healing process in the area of the brain that controls the left thalamus (view the GNM diagram).
 In conventional medicine, the “mass” is erroneously diagnosed as a “brain tumor” (“thalamic glioma”).

 DEVELOPMENT AND FUNCTION OF THE CHOROID PLEXUS: The choroid plexus is a dense network of small blood vessels in the ventricular system of the brain.
-There are four choroid plexuses in the brain, one in each of the ventricles.
+There are four choroid plexuses in the brain: two in the lateral ventricles (lateral choroid plexuses) and one in the third ventricle and in the fourth ventricle (central choroid plexuses).

 The ventricular system is made up of four cavities joined by narrow passages to allow the circulation of cerebrospinal fluid.
 The highest ventricles are the two lateral ventricles deep within the cerebral hemispheres.
 Each lateral ventricle is structured in a C-shape, reaching from the temporal lobes to the pre-motor sensory cortex.
 The third ventricle below them is located in the diencephalon (interbrain) between the right and left thalamus.
 The fourth ventricle between the brainstem and the cerebellum connects with the subarachnoid space (see meninges) and the central canal of the spinal cord.
 The cerebral aqueduct joins the third and fourth ventricle.
 The ventricles and cerebrospinal fluid protect the brain and spinal cord from injury.